*As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-We’re not done with the kitchen reno yet (that we started last January, gulp), but I feel like I’ve learned enough in the past ten months to share some of my hard-earned wisdom.
+We’re not done with the kitchen remodel yet, but I feel like I’ve learned enough in the past ten months to share some of my hard-earned wisdom.

 Not that there’s anything wrong with hiring out.